On the definition of neutrosophic logic: Introduction

 \section{Introduction}

-Smarandache \cite{Sma03} introduced a new logic called ``neutrosophic logic''.
-In this logic, each proposition takes a value of the form $\left(T,I,F\right)$, where $T,I,F$ are subsets of the nonstandard unit interval $\left]\prescript{-}{}{0},1^{+}\right[$ and represent all possible values of Truthness, Indeterminacy and Falsity of the proposition, respectively.
-Unfortunately, its definition contains many misuses of nonstandard analysis.
-Furthermore, the description is entirely hand-waving.
+\citet{Sma03} introduced a new set-valued fuzzy logic, called (nonstandard) neutrosophic logic.
+This logic can be characterised as follows: each proposition takes a value of the form $\left(T,I,F\right)$, where $T$, $I$ and $F$ are subsets of the nonstandard unit interval $\left]\prescript{-}{}{0},1^{+}\right[$ (defined later) and represent all possible values of truthiness, indeterminacy and falsity of the proposition, respectively.
+Unfortunately, the original definition contains many errors including the illegal use of nonstandard analysis.

-In section 2, we describe a rigorous definition of neutrosophic logic.
-All the errors involved in the original definition are corrected.
-We point out some problems concerning neutrosophic logic, e.g., the paradox where complex propositions may have strange truth values.
-In section 3, we give an alternative definition of neutrosophic logic without any use of nonstandard analysis.
-Note that we mainly focus on mathematical correctness, but not on efficacy to mathematics, philosophy, engineering, or any other areas.
+In \prettyref{sec:Correction}, we first point out the errors that appear in the original definition.
+We then provide a rigorous definition of neutrosophic logic.
+All the errors in the original definition are corrected.
+We also point out some problems concerning neutrosophic logic, e.g., the paradox where complex propositions may have strange truth values.
+In \prettyref{sec:Neutrosophic-logic-without}, we give alternative definition of nonstandard neutrosophic logic without nonstandard analysis.

+Note that, in this paper, we do not discuss the theoretical significance or the applications of neutrosophic logic.
+We only focus on mathematical correctness of the target theory.

+We assume the reader to have basic familiarity with elementary nonstandard analysis (over the reals $\mathbb{R}$).
+We refer to \citet{Rob66} for the foundations of nonstandard analysis.